 Massachusetts collects an average of $372 in yearly excise taxes per capita, lower then 72% of the other 50 states.

 Massachusetts General Excise Taxes - Gasoline, Cigarettes, and More

 Massachusetts collects general excise taxes on the sale of motor fuel (gasoline and diesel), cigarettes (per pack), and cell phone service plans.
 Other general taxes, similar to excise taxes, may be collected on other items including transportation tickets, gas guzzlers, vehicle sales, firearms, tanning salons, and more.

-The Massachusetts excise tax on gasoline is 21.00¢ per gallon, lower then 58% of the other 50 states.
-Massachusetts' excise tax on gasoline is ranked #29 out of the 50 states.
+The Massachusetts excise tax on gasoline is 24.00¢ per gallon, higher then 52% of the other 50 states.
+Massachusetts' excise tax on gasoline is ranked #24 out of the 50 states.
 The Massachusetts gas tax is included in the pump price at all gas stations in Massachusetts.

 Massachusetts Cellphone Tax36th highest cellphone tax